 The most widely sold cross is known as – Amacrinum, a hybrid of the belladonna lily and a Crinum lily.

 It was bred for floriferousness rather than hardiness and is probably more of a gamble than the belladonna lily except perhaps in the Gulf States.
-The great opportunity for would-be garden benefactors lies in hybridizing the belladonna lily for hardiness and dependability.
+The great opportunity for would-be garden benefactors lies in hybridizing the belladonna for hardiness and dependability.

 The best time to buy the bulbs would be either during late winter, late summer or early spring.